This chapter describes how to use Oracle Warehouse Builder to import metadata.

 In general, the source systems for a data warehouse are typically transaction processing applications.
-A sales analysis data warehouse, for instance, extracts data from an order entry system that records current order activities.Designing the extraction process can be problematic.
+A sales analysis data warehouse, for instance, extracts data from an order entry system that records current order activities.Designing the data extraction process can be problematic.
 If the source system is complex and poorly documented, then determining which data to extract can be difficult.
 Moreover, it is usually not possible to modify the source system, nor adjust its performance or availability.
 To address these problems, first import the metadata.

 Metadata is the data that describes the contents of a given object in a data set.
 The metadata for a table, for instance, indicates the data type for each column.

 For Oracle Database customers, the recommended tool of choice for importing metadata is Oracle Warehouse Builder (OWB).
 After you import the metadata into Warehouse Builder, you can annotate the metadata and design an extraction strategy independently from the transaction processing application.

 Complete the instructions for "Accessing Oracle Warehouse Builder".

 Download and install the Oracle Warehouse Builder demonstration as described in "Installing the Oracle Warehouse Builder Demonstration".

 Identify the Warehouse Builder project.